Monday 22 April 2024

 Primarily, we are looking for clean, filtered water that has some but not too much mineral content.

-For most optimal results:
+For most optimal results we are aiming for:

-hardness above 45ppm and below 80ppm.(ideal 68ppm)
+a] Hardness above 45ppm and below 80ppm.(ideal 68ppm)

-a pH between 7 and 8.5
+b] A pH between 7 and 8.5

 Water hardness refers to the magnesium and calcium minerality of water